 However, the capital withdrawal strategy left her with a lower margin for adverse events.
 And it left her with virtually no legacy at her passing at age 95.
 See chart below that compares the total portfolio value between the asset allocation (capital withdrawals) and Income allocation (annuity payments) planning.

 Bottom line, using Income Allocation planning with annuity payments can provide lifetime income and more long-term legacy, provided your willingness to give up liquidity in your early years.
 In our retiree’s case she increased her legacy at age 95 by nearly $1.5 million.

 If you have been reading my blogs for a while, you will recognize the advice I consistently impart: Develop guaranteed lifetime income from your savings to supplement Social Security and any pension, take advantage of low-fee and low-tax investment strategies, and readjust your plan along the way to maintain your advantage without cutting back on your lifestyle.
 Income Allocation simply delivers more income with less risk.

 So, what’s different about my advice today?
 We now can deliver holistic planning that considers your income goal and your employment-related guaranteed income, plus demonstrates the impact of withdrawing capital to manage any Planning Income Gap.

 Our goal is to fill your income gaps, and to meet a stretch income goal going beyond simply meeting your essential expenses— without stretching your risks.

 Are you a DIY investor who just wants some guidance to make sure you are on the right track with your income plan?
 Go2Income helps you build a retirement based on your specific needs and wants.
 Go2Income supplies the information and options; you make the decisions.
-We can now offer the capital withdrawal analysis above.
 To discuss more, contact me at Ask Jerry, and we will look at your personal situation.